lkorth/CubeSatSim-Ground-System/README.md

 docker volume remove $(docker volume ls | grep cubesatsim-ground-system | cut -d' ' -f6)
 ```

+## Default Mode

+FoxTelem defaults to listening for telemetry in FSK, if you want to utilize a different mode (AFSK,
+BPSK, etc) you must [VNC to view the FoxTelem UI](/foxtelem#viewing-foxtelem-ui) and change the
+mode.

 ## Setup

 See notes below on [Compatibility](#compatibility) and [Hardware](#hardware).